joakime/helloworld-maven-plugins/README.md

 Implements the ":info" goal.

 This build uses the by convention techniques of building out a maven plugin based on defaults cooked into maven already.
-The <packaging>maven-plugin</packaging> is a clue to maven itself on how to build out this project.
-It will run (on maven 3.1.1 that i tested with) the following plugins (in this order) with the provided goals of "clean install"
+The `<packaging>maven-plugin</packaging>` is a hint to maven itself on how to build out this project.
+It will run (on maven 3.1.1 that i tested with) the following plugins (in this order) with the provided goals of `clean install`

   * maven-clean-plugin:2.5:clean
   * maven-plugin-plugin:3.2:descriptor